R. Muttusamy

-Ramaya Muttusamy (5 January 1926 – 27 June 1988) was a prolific Sri Lankan music director and singer.
+Ramaya Muttusamy (5 January 1926 – 27 June 1988) was a prolific Indian Sri Lankan music director and singer.
 He handled the music for most of K. Gunaratnam's productions.

+Early life

 Muttusamy was born on 5 January 1926, in Nagercoil, Tamil Nadu, India, the only son of virtuoso musician Ramaya Baghwather.
 At a young age, Muttusamy was introduced to the violin and mastered the instrument by the age of ten.

 Music career

 Muttusamy worked as the Assistant Music Director on the first Sinhalese film Kadawunu Poronduwa in 1941 under the tutelage of R. Narayana Iyer.
 He subsequently travelled to Sri Lanka and found work there as a member of the state-run Radio Ceylon's Tamil Orchestra (20 October 1952) and then with the Sundera Murugan Studio in Kandana built by producer Nayagam (1953).

 Enlisted by successful producer K. Gunaratnam, Muttusamy handled his first lead music direction for the 1953 Sinhalese film Prema Tharangaya.
 In the film he directed the Sinhalese playback singers Dharmadasa and Latha Walpola on what would be their debut as well.
 Subsequently he oversaw the direction for over 225 films including Ahankara Sthree (1953), Mathalang (1955), Sandesaya (1961), Allapu Gedera and Chandiya (1965) working with playback singers like the Walpolas, Mohideen Baig, J. A. Milton Perera, H. R. Jothipala, Angeline Gunathilake, Sujatha Aththanayaka, G. S. B. Rani and Narada Disasekara.

 He rejoined Radio Ceylon in 1958 and served with the organization until 1981.